 Norepinephrine (NE) is both a neurotransmitter and a hormone.
 Also called noradrenaline, NE plays a key role in the "fight or flight" response by spiking your heart rate and blood pressure.
 NE is similar to adrenaline and many experts believe it helps determine your basic levels of stimulation and arousal.
-NE also is linked to anxiety and depression.
-High NE levels are associated with feelings of joy, and sometimes euphoria.
+It's is linked to anxiety and depression.
+High levels are associated with feelings of joy, and sometimes euphoria.

 Since joy and euphoria aren't exactly typical of fibromyalgia (FMS) and chronic fatigue syndrome (CFS or ME/CFS), it's no surprise that research suggests most people with these conditions have low NE levels.

-Norepinephrine activity takes place in several areas of your brain, and even elsewhere around the body (where it acts as a hormone).
+NE activity takes place in several areas of your brain, and even elsewhere around the body (where it acts as a hormone).
 Those different areas of your brain use NE differently, and they contain several different kinds of receptors that also influence how NE is used.

 Low NE levels are associated with these symptoms: